 CoQ10 can be supplied in the diet but may be beneficial in amounts larger than can be obtained from food.
 It is found in:

 • Some nuts/seeds

 Supplementing with CoQ10 has been shown to be safe at high doses.

 *Supplementing with CoQ10 may not be for everyone.
 It may interact with Statin prescription drugs.
 Diabetics need to monitor glucose levels closely while taking CoQ10.

-Suggested Use: One softgel daily.
+Suggested Use: One softgel 1 to 2 times daily, preferably with meals.
 For additional support, take up to three softgels daily.

 Serving Size: 1 Softgel

 Amount Per Serving

 † Daily Value not established.